uwmadison-chm/psychopy-cym-practice/README.md

-# psychopy-cym
+# psychopy-cym-practice

-Change Your Mind task implementation in PsychoPy
+Change Your Mind practice task implementation in PsychoPy